simonsays881/data-protection/README.md

 ### Step 6 :

-**Time : 1 minute**

 Run the python module named ***usecase-6-step-6.py***

 * This module takes about 1 minute to complete
-* This module uses the ACM Private certificate authority(PCA) to generate a certificate for the private domain alb.workshop.com.
+* This module uses AWS Certificate Manager service(ACM) to generate a certificate for the private domain alb.workshop.com.
 You cannot access this domain from the public internet.
 * The certificate chain of trust required for trusting the private domain alb.workshop.com is created and written into the local file ***cert_chain.pem***
 * An HTTPS listener is attached to the application load balancer and this listener is associated with the private certificate issued for the domain alb.workshop.com
-* After these steps alb.workshop.com is ready to server content
+* After these steps alb.workshop.com is ready to serve content
 * You should see the following printed in the runner window pane below :

-**"Successfully attached a HTTPS listener to the ALB"** **"Subordinate PCA reinvent.builder.subordinate successfully issued a private certificate for the private domain alb.workshop.com"**
+**"Successfully attached a HTTPS listener to the ALB"** **"Successfully issued a private certificate for the private domain alb.workshop.com"**

 ### Step 7 :

 Run the python module named ***usecase-5-step-7.py***

-* This module uses the below curl command to do a HTTPS GET on the private domain alb.workshop.com that's fronted by an application load balancer with an HTTPS listener
+* This module uses the below curl command to do a HTTPS GET on the private domain alb.workshop.com

   curl --verbose -X GET https://alb.workshop.com/